roloje777/mg-bits-and-bytes-blog/_posts/2022-09-24-rock-n-roll.md

 It has its roots in 1940s and 1950s rock and roll, a style that drew directly from the blues and rhythm and blues genres of African-American music and from country music.
 Rock also drew strongly from a number of other genres such as electric blues and folk, and incorporated influences from jazz, classical, and other musical styles.
 For instrumentation, rock has centered on the electric guitar, usually as part of a rock group with electric bass guitar, drums, and one or more singers.
 Usually, rock is song-based music with a 4
 4 time signature using a verse–chorus form, but the genre has become extremely diverse.
 Like pop music, lyrics often stress romantic love but also address a wide variety of other themes that are frequently social or political.

-Subgenres
+### Subgenres

--------------'
-Acid rock
+- Acid rock
-alternative rock
+- alternative rock
-arena rock
+- arena rock
-art rock
+- art rock
-beat music
+- beat music
-Christian rock
+- Christian rock
-death rock
+- death rock
-experimental rock
+- experimental rock
-garage rock
+- garage rock
-glam rock
+- glam rock
-hard rock
+- hard rock
-heartland rock
+- heartland rock
-heavy metal (subgenres)
+- heavy metal (subgenres)
-indie rock
+- indie rock
-occult rock
+- occult rock
-post-punk
+- post-punk
-post-rock
+- post-rock
-power pop
+- power pop
-progressive rock
+- progressive rock
-psychedelic rock
+- psychedelic rock
-punk rock (subgenres)
+- punk rock (subgenres)
-roots rock
+- roots rock
-soft rock
+- soft rock
-stoner rock
+- stoner rock
-surf music
+- surf musi

 [wikipedia](https://en.wikipedia.org/wiki/Rock_and_roll)